influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/using_alert_topics.md

   channel: '#alerts'
 ```

-The above handler definition defines a handler that sends alerts to the slack channel `#alerts`.
+The above handler binding definition defines a handler that sends alerts to the slack channel `#alerts`.

 Save the above text as `slack.yaml`.
 Now the new handler can be bound to the topic via the `kapacitor` client.